-(a) Irrigation system.

-- (1) All irrigation systems shall be designed and installed to meet irrigation efficiency criteria as described in the Maximum Applied Water Allowance. - (2) Backflow prevention devices shall be required to protect the water supply from contamination by the irrigation system.

-- (3) Manual shut-off valves shall be required, as close as possible to the point of connection of the water supply, to minimize water loss in case of an emergency. - (4) Weather-based self-adjusting irrigation controllers with rain sensors shall be required. - (5) Pressure regulators and/or booster pumps shall be installed so that all components of the irrigation system operate at the manufacturer's recommended optimal pressure. - (6) Irrigation systems shall be designed to prevent runoff or overspray onto non-targeted areas, such as adjacent property, non-irrigated areas, hardscapes, roadways, or structures. - (7) Point source irrigation is required where plant height at maturity will affect the uniformity of an overhead irrigation system. - (8) Low volume irrigation is required in mulched planting areas. - (9) Narrow or irregularly shaped areas, including turf, less than eight feet in width in any direction shall be irrigated with subsurface irrigation or low volume irrigation system. - (10) Overhead irrigation shall not be permitted within 24 inches of any non-permeable surface unless the irrigation audit confirms no overspray or runoff occurs. - (11) Slopes greater than 15 percent shall be irrigated with point source or other low-volume irrigation technology. - (12) Sprinkler heads, rotors, and other emission devices on one valve shall have matched precipitation rates, unless otherwise directed by the manufacturer's specifications. - (13) Head to head coverage shall be required unless otherwise directed by the manufacturer's specifications. - (14) Swing joints or other riser protection components shall be required on all risers. - (15) Check valves or anti-drain valves shall be installed to prevent low-head drainage.
+- (a) Irrigation system. - (1) All irrigation systems shall be designed and installed to meet irrigation efficiency criteria as described in the Maximum Applied Water Allowance. - (2) Backflow prevention devices shall be required to protect the water supply from contamination by the irrigation system. - (3) Manual shut-off valves shall be required, as close as possible to the point of connection of the water supply, to minimize water loss in case of an emergency. - (4) Weather-based self-adjusting irrigation controllers with rain sensors shall be required. - (5) Pressure regulators and/or booster pumps shall be installed so that all components of the irrigation system operate at the manufacturer's recommended optimal pressure. - (6) Irrigation systems shall be designed to prevent runoff or overspray onto nontargeted areas, such as adjacent property, non-irrigated areas, hardscapes, roadways, or structures. - (7) Point source irrigation is required where plant height at maturity will affect the uniformity of an overhead irrigation system. - (8) Low volume irrigation is required in mulched planting areas. - (9) Areas less than ten feet in width in any direction shall be irrigated with subsurface irrigation or other means that produces no runoff or overspray. - (10) Overhead irrigation shall not be permitted within 24 inches of any non-permeable surface unless the irrigation audit confirms no overspray or runoff occurs.